IliaIlin/Nba-stats/README.md

 * Setup of two instances of backend to showcase the scalability
 * Partitions of stats table
 * Parametrize proxy url and port in nginx config so that it can be passed from docker compose instead of being hardcoded
+* APIs to add teams/players and to edit stats after addition.